LetiQuin/Original-Concepts-/README.md

 Transformation into abstract works or pattern-generating systems

+Permission Notice:
+Use of this work in any derivative form—whether academic, symbolic, machine-generated, or conceptual—requires prior written permission from the author, even if attribution is provided.

-Proper credit and a direct link to the original source are required for any use, partial or complete.
+Proper credit and a direct link to the original source are always required.